PH MICHELE ALBERTO SERENI

 After studying at the Florence Academy of Fine Art and in Berlin, Maurizio Nannucci worked for many years as a set designer with experimental theatre groups.
 During the first half of the 1960s he consolidated the fundamental elements of his visual language by exploring the relationship between art, language and image, and by creating his first Dattilogrammi, in which words reclaim their power as symbols.
 During this period he engaged in experimental work with the Fluxus artists, developed an interest in visual poetry, and collaborated with the studio S 2F M (Studio di Fonologia Musicale di Firenze) in producing electronic music which concentrated on using the voice and words to create sound installations.

-Among recent acquisitions You can imagine the opposite, Politecnico di Milano (2023), exposed to Salone del Mobile 2023; The missing poem is the poem by Maurizio Nannucci, has become part of MAXXI L’Aquila Museum permanent collection (2021); New Times for Other Ideas / New Ideas for Other Times has been installed at City Life Park in Milan (2020).
+The latest acquisitions of his work include You can imagine the opposite, Politecnico di Milano (2023), exposed to Salone del Mobile 2023; The missing poem is the poem by Maurizio Nannucci, has become part of MAXXI L’Aquila Museum permanent collection (2021); New Times for Other Ideas / New Ideas for Other Times has been installed at City Life Park in Milan (2020).
 New horizons for other visions / new visions for other horizons has been included in Palazzo Maffei in Verona (2020); Time Past And Time Present Are Both Perhaps Present In Time Future has been installed at the Complesso Monumentale della Pilotta, Parma (2019).

 Maurizio Nannucci with Zona Archives was a guest artist within the programme of Movement festival organised by the Centre Pompidou in Paris (2023) where he exhibited Red Line neon installation, 1969.

-Solo exhibitions include the important anthological exhibition at MAXXI Museum, Rome (2015).
+Solo exhibitions include MAURIZIO NANNUCCI.
+ROTEATION, Galleria Enrico Astuni (2025) and the important anthological exhibition at MAXXI Museum, Rome (2015).

 Exhibitions